cuppa-joe/dsame/README.md

 WFW | Wild Fire Warning            |WSA | Winter Storm Watch WSW | Winter Storm Warning         |    |

-An alert must match one of each specified alert type in order to br processed.
+An alert must match one of each specified alert type in order to be processed.
 If an alert type is omitted, any alert will match that type.
 In most cases, using only SAME codes to filter alerts will be the best option.

 ###External Commands

 The `call` option runs an external program, script/batch file for each alert.
 The `command` option defines the command string sent to that program, script or batch file, or to standard output if the `call` option is omitted.
-Be sure to include and escape quotation marks as needed.
 The following variables can be used in command strings.

 ####Command Variables